 With regular purchases you have a grace period to pay.
 If you pay during the grace period you won’t get charged a dime of interest (but if you pay after the interest will be charged going back to date of purchase).

 Contrast that to credit card cash advances, where the interest begins from day one, regardless of whether or not you pay it back during the grace period.
+So, with credit cards you’re getting a free, unsecured loan from the credit card issuer each month – not a bad deal.
+Cash advances are the opposite of a good deal.

 Reason #2: Higher interest rate